Back to Top

 Jennifer Johnson Cano Jennifer Johnson Cano Mezzo-soprano

-After creating the role of Michele in the world premiere of Gregory Spears’s The Righteous with Santa Fe Opera in summer of 2024, she was invited back to sing the role of Mrs. Grose in Britten’s The Turn of the Screw as well as Schwertleite in Wagner’s Die Walküre in summer of 2025.
-Her 2025-2026 season includes engagements with the Chicago Symphony, the San Francisco Symphony, the Colorado Symphony, the Seattle Symphony, and The Apollo Orchestra in repertoire by a wide variety of composers.
+After creating the role of Michele in the world premiere of Gregory Spears’s The Righteous with Santa Fe Opera in summer 2024, she was invited back to sing the role of Mrs. Grose in Britten’s The Turn of the Screw as well as Schwertleite in Wagner’s Die Walküre in summer of 2025.
+Her 2025-2026 season includes engagements with the Chicago, San Francisco, Colorado, and Seattle Symphonies and The Apollo Orchestra.
 The Philadelphia Chamber Music Society presents Ms. Cano in recital with pianist Christopher Cano and violist Beth Guterman Chu.
-Tours include a project with Simone Dinnerstein and her ensemble Baroklyn (following Ms. Cano’s appearance on Complicité, Ms. Dinnerstein’s 2025 recording on Supertrain Records) as well as a week with the National Symphony Orchestra of Taiwan’s chamber music festival in January.
-Ms. Cano returns to the MET Opera in her role debut as Suzuki in Madama Butterfly, which will include the singer’s 150th performance at the MET.
-She and Christopher will also premiere a new song cycle by Gregory Spears at the Tucson Desert Song Festival.
+Tours include a project with Simone Dinnerstein and her ensemble Baroklyn as well as a week with the National Symphony Orchestra of Taiwan.
+Ms. Cano returns to the MET Opera in her role debut as Suzuki in Madama Butterfly.
+She premieres a new song cycle by Gregory Spears at the Tucson Desert Song Festival.

 Ms. Cano joined the Lindemann Young Artist Development Program at The Metropolitan Opera after winning the Metropolitan Opera National Council Auditions.
 Among her honors are Winner of the Young Concert Artist International Auditions, a Sara Tucker Study Grant, a Richard Tucker Career Grant, and a George London Award.